HewlettPackard/ironic-oneview-cli/README.rst

 Usage
 =====

-Once the necessaries environment variables are set, you are able to run the ``Ironic-OneView CLI tool``.
+Once the command line parameters or the necessaries environment variables are set, the ``Ironic-OneView CLI Tool`` is ready to be used.

 Synopsis::